 After we completed our tour of the Royal Palace, we decided to walk north into the Parque del Oeste and find a place for a quick lunch.
 We wanted "quick" because we were on our way to the Teleférico de Madrid, which is a cable car from the park to the Casa de Campo.
 This isn't a long walk, and you will pass through a couple of nice parks along the way.

-On our way to Casa de Campo via Cable Car
+On our way to Casa de Campo via Cable Car Map

-Views from the Cable Car
+Views from the Casa de Campo Cable Car Map

 The views of Madrid & the Royal Palace from the Teleférico de Madrid, cannot be duplicated anywhere!
 We recommend taking this ride to get a break from the city and enjoy the Casa de Campo from the air.
+This was a pretty warm day, but being high up like this gave us access to a nice breeze which was very nice.

 Thyssen-Bornemisza National Museum Map